Omar-Irfan/DSAA/stacksAndQueues/notes.md

     peek O(1) - same as peek in stack but for first item

 creating queues and stacks would be very inefficient

+## Should stacks be built with arrays or LinkedLists?

+  Both are good for stacks

+  Arrays allow cached locality allows you to access data faster since they are right next to each other in memory unlike linked lists

+  Linked lists have extra memory associated with them but they also have dynamic memory (no doubling up)

+  So it depends on what your priorities are with the Stack

+## Should queues be built with arrays or LinkedLists?

+  You would never want to build a queue with an array

+  -Arrays have indexes
+  -When you remove an element you have to shift indexes O(n) -Where as with linkedlists we have a pointer for head/tail O(1)